Laboratoire-de-Chemoinformatique/Synto/README.rst

 .. code-block:: bash

-   conda-lock install -n syntool_env --file conda-linux64-GPU-lock.yml
+   conda-lock install -n synto --file conda-linux64-GPU-lock.yml

 This command will read the `.conda-lock` file and create an environment with the exact package versions specified in the file.